 For data to be truly anonymized, the anonymization must be irreversible.
 This means that it should not be possible to retrieve the original data.

-Benefits of Image & Video Anonymization
+Why does Image & Video Anonymization make sense?

 There are different possibilities to perform image and video anonymization: